Key Takeaways

 LEARN MORE: A Guide to Understanding DTC Codes

-• Inefficiency: The hassle of in-person smog checks can create inefficiency, since drivers must go to designated smog check stations for smog inspections, deviating from scheduled routes and tasks.
+Inefficiency: The hassle of in-person smog checks can create inefficiency, since drivers must go to designated smog check stations for smog inspections, deviating from scheduled routes and tasks.
+Completing paper-based vehicle inspection reports (VIR) can also be time-consuming and error-prone.

-Recently, Samsara was approved to participate in the California BAR CTP program, providing government fleets the opportunity to bypass in-person inspections and streamline smog certification with Samsara’s Vehicle Telematics solution.
+Recently, Samsara was approved to participate in the California BAR CTP program, providing government fleets the opportunity to bypass in-person inspections and streamline smog certification.
 With Samsara’s certified BAR CTP integration, BAR gains full visibility into vehicle diagnostic and engine data for all enrolled CTP vehicles—enabling them to grant compliant vehicles a passing score on their smog check, without the inefficiency of in-person manual inspections.

-Samsara offers government fleets looking to streamline their smog checks a number of significant benefits, including:
+Samsara offers government agencies a number of significant benefits, including: